26 February 2019

-You want to lead by example and run a successful business in order to supply shelter, food, an education, and some luxuries for your family.
-And you also want to be there for your family.
-It’s natural to be concerned about work-life balance (especially as a small business owner), but there are ways to do it!
+After all, you want to lead by example and run a successful business in order to supply shelter, food, an education, and some luxuries for your family.
+But you also want to be there for your family; they might be the reason why you started your small business in the first place.

-I’ve done a lot of research, I’ve spoken with Simply Business employees, and I’ve pulled some personal examples from my parents to make a list of best practices for creating a balance between owning your small business and the job of being a parent.
+I’ve done a lot of research, I’ve spoken with Simply Business employees, and I’ve pulled some personal examples from my parents to make a list of best practices to balance work and family as a small business owner.

 For example, let’s say you’re going to a dance recital for your child, but you are just thinking about your next meeting with a potential investor — you’re not giving your best to your child.
 And it’s not like you can make yourself ready for the meeting while you’re watching a dance recital.